Should New Hampshire require parental notification of a minor's abortion?

 As of January 2012, after an override of then-Gov. John Lynch's veto, New Hampshire began requiring that at least one parent receive 48 hours’ notice before a minor receives an abortion.

-The law allows for a medical emergency exemption from notice if the girl’s life is in danger or an essential bodily function is at risk.
+The law allows for an exemption from notice if the girl’s life is in danger or an essential bodily function is at risk.

 In supporting the parental notification law, then-House Majority Leader D.J.
 Bettencourt said: “This is not a debate about a social issue.
 One of the problems facing society today is the lack of parental involvement on many levels.